Table of Contents

 The midbrain is the highest part of the brainstem and it serves as the nerve pathway of the cerebral hemispheres.
 It is proven that it contains auditory and visual reflex centers.

-The pons is the middle part of brainstem and it represents a bridge-like structure which links different parts of the brain and serves as a relay station from the medulla to the higher cortical structures of the brain.
-The most important centre that it contains is the respiratory center.
+The pons is the middle part of the brainstem and it represents a bridge-like structure which links different parts of the brain and serves as a relay station from the medulla to the higher cortical structures of the brain.
+The most important center that the pons contains is the respiratory center.